Skip to content

 6. Soak in the thermal pools of Benja

-Nestled in a stunning natural setting, the Benja Thermal pools are situated off the beaten path from major roads.
+Nestled in a stunning natural setting, the Benja Thermal pools are off the beaten path from major roads.
 Accessible by car, a road leads to several man-made pools, where the geothermal water maintains a steady temperature of around 30 degrees Celsius throughout the year.

 Where to stay in Permet: Funky Guest House & Adventures